PadjokeJ/PadjokeJ/README.md

 # PadjokeJ✝️🇨🇭

-Christian coder and gamedev from Switzerland
+Christian coder and game developer from Switzerland
+Find my links and more on <https://padjokej.dev>

 - Speaks FR and ENG